slowernews/wisdom-tldr/README.md

 ===
 ###On conversation

-Learn how to talk to people: smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of your accomplishments, don't be stubborn even when you're right and [listen](#on-listening-and-speaking).
+Learn how to talk to people: smile, don't ramble, look for external catalysts as hints for stories and questions, talk about your passions instead of your accomplishments, never be stubborn and [listen](#on-listening-and-speaking).

 > *'Rambling and not smiling are two things to get better speaking to anybody.'*

 > *'Get better asking questions.
 They are more important than answers.'*

 > *'Talk about your passions instead of your accomplishments (aka bragging), transform it in a story.'*

+> *'Storytelling is about the details.'*

 > *'On improvisation is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don't judge.'*